Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: Introduction

 \vs

 \emph{Acknowledgments.} This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(grant number 2017R1D1A1B03030230).
 This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2020R1C1C1A01011151).
+H.K. has been supported by a KIAS Individual Grant (MG047203) at Korea Institute for Advanced Study.
 H.K. acknowledges the support he received from the Associate Member Program of Korea Institute for Advanced Study (Open KIAS program) during 2017--2020.
 H.K. thanks Dylan Allegretti and Kenji Hashimoto for helpful discussions.
+H.K. thanks the editors and the anonymous referees for their effort.